|

 The above description is taken from Glasby (2000), which in turn is based on Fauchald & Rouse (1997).

-Recognising the family Distinguishing species The genera of cirratulids are poorly defined; Blake (1996) has recently partially revised the group, recognising 3 groups of genera:
+The genera of cirratulids are poorly defined; Blake (1996) has recently partially revised the group, recognising 3 groups of genera:

 Useful characters for separating species of cirratulids are the arrangement and distribution of tentacular filaments and branchiae.
 The chaetae are all simple, but structure and arrangement of varies between species: knob-tipped hooks or spines, and smooth or serrated capillaries may be present.